Tire’s Time: Bridgestone Corporation Factory Study Tour

 9. Development and Disease (1 credit)

-Lecturer: Assistant Professor Jun Takeuchi
+Lecturer: Associate Professor Jun Takeuchi

 10. Evaluation in the International Development: It’s Theory and Practice (2 credits)